Experiential tourism in Willoq and Patacancha

 Holes, balls, looms, pots with boiling dyes, dye plants, and raw fibers all attract the attention of a tourist who visits it, really pass from the best to know the customs and traditions of this town, experiential tourism.

-Concerning its dance, it is wiphala, which imitates the movement of the huallata (the Andean goose).
+Its dance is wiphala, which imitates the movement of the huallata (the Andean goose).
 At the same time, it means Inca joy and nation.
 This culture introduces the tourist to a completely different world with a reality beyond our imagination.

 Patacancha is thirty minutes from Willoq; there is also a weavers association.
-On average, women only speak Quechua and, like their neighbors, weave wonders such as llicllas, chalinas, shawls, bags, and blankets, a fineness That the natural fiber (sheep or alpaca) can give the texture of silk to all its textile fabrics.
+On average, women only speak Quechua and, like their neighbors, weave wonders such as llicllas, chalinas, shawls, bags, and blankets, a fineness that the natural fiber (sheep or alpaca) can give the texture of silk to all its textile fabrics.

 It is imperative to know that the inputs to give color and life to their fabrics are obtained from plants in the area that provide accurate colors for their craftwork; their designs have a unique meaning.